SkillsUnion-SE-Zero/py_flask_mar_apr_2023/lectures/week6/Week6ThursdayOutline.md

     - Showing all companies - with name of user who added included, plus conditional rendering of links
     - Showing one company - with name of user who added included, plus conditional rendering of links
 - Logic for ensuring only the creator can access routes that involve editing or deleting
+- Will do in a bonus video:
     - Linking Users and Electronics when...:
         - Creating an electronic
         - Showing all electronics - with name of user who added included, plus conditional rendering of links
         - Showing one electronic item - with name of user who added included, plus conditional rendering of links
-- If we have time today: Showing a user's companies and electronics
+- (Didn't get to, but will do something similar in belt review: If we have time today: Showing a user's companies and electronics)